upstash/ratelimit-py/README.md

     reset: int
 ```

 ## Telemetry
 The underlying serverless driver can collect the following anonymous telemetry:
   - the runtime (ex: `python@v.3.10.0`)
   - the sdk or sdks you're using (ex: `upstash-py@development, upstash-ratelimit@v.0.1.0`)
   - the platform you're running on (ex: `AWS-lambda`)

-If you want to opt out, simply pass `allow_telemetry=False` to the Redis client.
+If you want to opt-out, simply pass `allow_telemetry=False` to the Redis client.

 ## Block until ready
 You also have the option to try and wait for a request to pass in the given timeout.